 My crane neck posture had a major role to play in stretching my neck ligaments.
 The constant stress added to these ligaments caused unwanted aches and pains in my neck area.

 Apparently, the added weight to my spine (over 40 pounds) caused my ligaments to stretch.
-My nerd neck also damaged my neck muscles.
+My neck muscles were also damaged my neck muscles.

 I believe they were slightly torn as well.
 So, swelling and stiffness in the upper back and neck were evident.